171st Special Operations Aviation Squadron: Aircraft

-In February 2019, under Plan Palisade the first two of 12 MRH90 helicopters were delivered to the 6th Aviation Regiment.
+The MRH90 program encountered significant problems, and in particular, the NH90 had not been operated in a dedicated special operations role.
+In December 2015, Jane's Defence Weekly reported that the Chief of Army had delayed the retirement of the Black Hawk until the end of 2021.
+Twenty Black Hawks were retained with eighteen based at Holsworthy and two at the Oakey Army Aviation Centre in Oakey in order to develop a special operations capable MRH90.
 This required developing a Fast Roping and Rappelling Extraction System (FRRES) and a gun mount for the cabin door.
 The Taipan Gun Mount can fit either a M134D minigun or MAG 58 machine gun and when not in use can be moved into a outward stowed position to provide clearance to enable fast roping and rappelling.
+In February 2019, the first two of twelve MRH90s were delivered to the regiment.